The Happy Cricket and the Giant Bugs

-The Happy Cricket and the Giant Bugs (O Grilo Feliz e os Insetos Gigantes) is a 2009 Brazilian computer-animated fantasy film directed by Walbercy Ribas and Rafael Ribas and produced by Start Desenhos Animados.
+The Happy Cricket and the Giant Bugs (O Grilo Feliz e os Insetos Gigantes) is a 2009 Brazilian animated fantasy film directed by Walbercy Ribas and Rafael Ribas and produced by Start Desenhos Animados.
 The film is the sequel of The Happy Cricket, released in 2001.

 The Happy Cricket and the Giant Bugs was nominated for best movie in the 2009 Chicago International Children's Film Festival."
 In 2010, the film won the Academia Brasileira de Cinema's prize for best animation and best children's feature film.